 Player/Banker Bonus | Between 1 to 1 and 30 to 1 depending on the precise outcome | 86.65% | 13.35% | Varies based on the exact outcome |

-Pragmatic Play’s live baccarat tables offer a slew of side wagers which you should avoid at any cost due to their monstrous house edges, as you can see in the table above.
-Yet, the majority of these optional wagers pale in comparison with the Tie bet, which gives the casino a 14.36% advantage and has a significantly lower winning probability of 9.52%.
+Pragmatic Play’s live-baccarat tables offer a variety of side wagers, which you should avoid due to their hefty house edges, as shown above.
+Yet, most of these optional wagers pale in comparison with the Tie bet, which gives the casino a 14.36% advantage and has a significantly lower winning probability of 9.52%.

-Other than offering relatively decent odds of winning, Pragmatic Play’s Live Baccarat gives players access to a range of great features, including in-depth statistical information on trends.
-Players can keep track of previous results via several traditional roadmaps, including the Bead Plate, the Cockroach Road, the Big Eye Boy, and the Big and the Small Roads.
+Aside from offering relatively decent odds of winning, Pragmatic Play’s Live Baccarat gives players access to a range of great features, including in-depth statistical information on trends.
+Players can keep track of previous results via several traditional roadmaps, including the Bead Plate, Cockroach Road, Big Eye Boy, and the Big and Small Roads.

 #7 – French Roulette by Microgaming